gauravsukhija/gauravsukhija/README.md

-Hi there.
-I'm Gaurav Sukhija.
+Hi there,  I'm Gaurav Sukhija.
+Welcome to my github repository.

-I'm currently learning git, git-flow, emacs, and python.

-Feel free to say 'Hi' back if you want to learn any of these together.